Alg0r3/cooking-book/specifications.md

 Maker for entities, controllers and such:

     composer require --dev symfony/maker-bundle

-Symfony ships with a pure-JavaScript library - called Webpack Encore - that makes working with CSS and JavaScript easier:

-    composer require symfony/webpack-encore-bundle
-    yarn install

 The HTTP module of Symfony makes it easier to work with external API: